 It’s good to see you here!

-My name’s Al, and I live in the Philippines.
-I write pseudonymously by the name Al Callaghan.
+My name’s Al, I’m an Engineer/Grad Student and I live in the Philippines.
+I write pseudonymously by the name Al Khan.

 I want to thank you personally for checking this page out.